SICKAG/sick_scan2/README.md

 - [Bugs and feature requests](#bugs-and-feature-requests)
 - [Creators](#creators)

-This stack provides a ROS2 driver for the SICK TiM series of laser scanners mentioned in the following list.
+This stack provides a ROS2 driver for the SICK laser scanners mentioned in the following list.